 We’re standing in the middle of a closed street, at times jumping up and down a bit, shifting our weight from side to side, and holding our crossed arms to our chests to warm up on this brisk late May morning.
-We’re checking and re-checking our watches, adjusting earphones and iPhones, chatting with one another, or maybe just staring straight ahead, alone in our thoughts as we wait for the final countdown to race start.
+We’re checking and re-checking our watches, adjusting earphones and iPhones, chatting with one another, or maybe just staring straight ahead, alone in our thoughts as we wait for the final countdown to the race start.
 The excitement and nervous-tension is palpable.

 The announcer’s voice booms “6 … 5 … 4 … 3 … 2 … 1 …” And then, the starting horn blares.
 The crowd gathered on each side of this Northwestern Michigan College campus street hoots and hollers, shouting their runner’s name.
 It’s go time at the Bayshore Marathon, a kick-off-to-summer Memorial Day weekend tradition in my hometown of Traverse City.

 I walk-run to the timing mats amid the throng of runners – we all set our watches to start at this point, when we can really begin our race – and I remind myself to not go out too fast.
 It’s a common mistake even the most experienced of runners can make if we’re not careful.
 Race-day adrenaline has a way of doing this to you.
 We have a literal long road ahead – 26.2 miles of pavement to be exact.
 Pacing yourself is critical.
 And with the marathon distance, incredibly critical.